rbadrinath/FCP/CLASS/common-programming-errors.md

    a[n-1]=i;
    You are lucky if you get a segmentation fault.
 Mostly you will be misled by a silent error.
    Again, gdb is quite helpful in these cases.
+Run it with gdb and when it does the segmentation fault, just do a bt full and see where the error originated from.

+2.1 I have noticed in my class that if it is a malloced array and the array limit is exceeded, then the error during assignmen (like to a[5] above) is silent, however an error occures in some later use, as in a printf.
+   Unless you debug you may be misled from the error message that the error is with malloc().
+   Again, gdb is quite helpfull.

 ## Operators
 1. **Comparing three numbers**: students wants to check if a,b, and c are in